sohooo/nvim/README.md

 # this will install all plugins
 nvim

-# install some LSP servers
+# install some LSP servers;
+# NOTE: currently disabled, bring your own!
 # more can be installed via :Mason
 :MasonInstallAll